 Every village on Lake Atitlan has its own character and at least one or two good reasons for a visit.
 If you are staying on the lake for a few weeks or more you should be able to explore them all one at a time.
 Panajachel is where most people access the lake, San Marcos is known for holistic and spiritual pursuits, while San Pedro is the busy backpacker hangout with the best nightlife and both are very close to San Juan.

-However, there are also Tzununá, Santa Cruz, Panajachel (Pana) and several others over on the other side of the lake, Santa Catarina Palopo, San Antonio Palopo, San Lucas Toliman and Santiago Atitlan.
-If you are on a tighter timeline, or just want to check off a bunch in one fell swoop, you can book a private boat tour through one of the hotels or restaurants.
+However, there are also Tzununá, Jaibalito, Santa Cruz along the north side and several others south of Panajachel, such as Santa Catarina Palopo, San Antonio Palopo, San Lucas Toliman and Santiago Atitlan.
+If you are on a tighter timeline, or just want to check off a bunch in one fell swoop, we can recommend booking a professional lake tour or privately hire a boat through one of the hotels or restaurants.

 Los Elementos in Santa Cruz also runs one of the best all-day adventure tours that includes kayaking, swimming, hiking, rock climbing, cliff jumping (optional, obviously), archery, trampolines and, if you behave, even some time to relax with a view.
 This trip is very popular with families.